 Shearwaters and petrels make their nests in the ground.
-This means they lay their eggs in small burrows in the ground.
 Do not be alarmed if you see a shearwater or petrel chick outside of their burrow; they usually come out to exercise at a young age.
 The parents will return with food later that night.

 Save Our Shearwaters can only rehabilitate native species.
 If you are concerned about a bird or are unsure of the species please call the SOS hotline at (808) 635-5117 before picking up the bird.

 Keep an old clean towel and a ventilated cardboard box, pet carrier or other non-airtight container in your car.

 Gently pick the bird up from behind with a towel, carefully wrapping the bird completely around its back, wings, and head.
 Watch the beak!
 It can be sharp and powerful.

 Keep the bird covered and in a quiet, shaded or cool location.

 Do not handle the bird unnecessarily, they are easily stressed and can overheat.